iifl-logo

 The threats confronting the business have been discussed in Section D of this report.

-Any economic slowdown in India may impact the volume of bank credit or debt securities issued in the domestic capital markets, and may, have an adverse impact on the rating business.
-Any adverse movement in interest rates and credit spreads, foreign exchange fluctuations, defaults by significant issuers/borrowers, and other market and economic factors, both domestic and global, may negatively impact the issuance of credit-sensitive products and other financial services.
-A sustained period of volatility or weakness or a downturn in the financial markets domestically or internationally could have a materially adverse effect on your Companys business and financial results.
+Any economic slowdown in India may impact the volume of bank credit or debt securities issued in the domestic capital markets, and may, have an adverse impact on the ratings business.
+Any adverse movement in interest rates and credit spreads, foreign exchange fluctuations, defaults by significant issuers/borrowers, along with other market and economic factors, both domestic and global, may negatively impact the issuance of credit-sensitive products and other financial services.
+A sustained period of volatility or weakness or a downturn in the financial markets domestically or internationally could have a materially adverse effect on your Company?s business and financial results.

+Rapid advances in analytics and reg tech platforms demand continuous investment in technology and talent upskilling in the RMS vertical, while pricing pressures challenge margins.
+Data quality and integration complexities expose us to delivery delays and cost overruns.
+A sustained period of downturn in the financial markets domestically or globally could have an adverse impact on the Market Data vertical.
 To mitigate business risks arising from changes in economic and market conditions and in regulations, your Company constantly monitors developments, including automated early warning signals to identify stress, and remains focused on maintaining the robustness of its ratings and gradings while at the same time promoting brand ICRA through webinars, seminars and conferences, apart from the publication of research reports and thematic notes.
+ICRA continues to invest in technologies, products and people to drive sustainable growth.

 (2) Operational Risk

-Your Company has to rely on clients/third parties for the adequacy and accuracy of information (relating to such clients), which may not always be independently verifiable.
+Your Company relies on clients/third parties for the adequacy and accuracy of information (relating to such clients), which may not always be independently verifiable.
 It may also rely on representations as to the accuracy and adequacy of the information obtained.
+The quality of the ratings that the Company assigns is inherently dependent upon the accuracy of the information presented to us.

 (3) Policy Risk

-The Company keeps a close watch on key regulatory developments to anticipate changes and their potential impact on its business.
-ICRA continues to enhance its system and process to keep pace with the evolving regulatory environment.
+The Company keeps a close watch on key regulatory developments to track changes and their potential impact on its business.
+ICRA continues to enhance its systems and processes to keep pace with the evolving regulatory environment and ensure compliance in a timely manner.

 (4) Client Concentration

-The Knowledge Services segment in ICRA Analytics has significant dependency on a single client for revenue and margins.
+The Knowledge Services business in ICRA Analytics has significant dependency on a single client for revenue and margins.
 High client concentration may expose the business for sudden loss of revenue or margins.

 (5) Investment Risk